phibal12/QusoleCodes/root/Codes_Datasets.md

     return verdict
 ```
+The code requires loading or assigning the P result from the QDF dataset generated from the QDF circuit code above.
+This is presented as dataframe e.g., <code>df['P_QDF'] = (...)</code>, or using different modules storing the QDF result and loading from it in the form e.g., <code>df = pd.read_csv('your_dataset.csv')</code> between QDF and Qusole functions.

 C. Generating Validation Verdicts (VVs)
 The results are outputted as binary verdicts (Yes/No) that guide the Intelligent Decision Simulator (IDS).
 These are typically exported in <code><.csv></code> or <code><.json></code> formats for visualization in tools like Power BI or Retool.